Alanvnorcott/LightLight/README.md

 # LightLight
-First game I've scripted and built within Unity.
+The first game I've scripted and built within Unity.
+I have only uploaded the scenes and scripts so far
+The packaged "demo" is on my website and LinkedIn